Factor-based Asset Pricing Models

 Capital Asset Pricing Model (CAPM) is virtually a one-factor asset pricing model with market portfolio as its only factor.
 The most common choice for market portfolio is broad market index such as S&P 500 for U.S. Stock Market.

-efficient market and “rational” investor, who invests in market portfolio and riskless asset only.
+The assumptions underlying CAPM extensively use notions of an efficient market and “rational” investor, who invests in market portfolio and riskless asset only.
 Under this assumptions a market equilibrium is achieved, that leads to the CAPM framework.

 One of CAPM consequences is well-known CAPM equation.
 This equation sets relationship between assets excess Mu and their sensitivities to market portfolio, called Beta (for further notations look in Factor-based Asset Pricing Models):